Berengar (bishop of Passau)

 Berengar of Passau (* in Passau, 14 July 1045 in Passau) was the Bishop of Passau from 1013 to 1045.

-Berengar was the son of a wealthy citizen and probably one of the few Bishops of Passau born in Passau.
-During Berengar's reign, the Hungarian Queen Gisela came to Passau to enter the Benedictine nunnery of Niedernburg, where she soon became an abbess.
-On the Ascension of the Ascension of the Year 1045, Emperor Henry III.
-As a guest of Bishop Berengars in Passau, he maintained close relations with the later Abbot Gotthard of Niederaltaich and the famous hermit Gunther.
+Berengar was the son of a wealthy citizen and probably one of the few Bishops of Passau born there.
+During Berengar's reign, the Hungarian Queen Gisela came to Passau to enter the Benedictine nunnery of Niedernburg, where she became an abbess.
+As a guest of Bishop Berengar in Passau, Emperor Henry IIImaintained close relations with the later Abbot Gotthard of Niederaltaich and the hermit Gunther.